fjrojas-math/opencode/.github/instructions/memory.instruction.md

 # Last session

 - Date: 2025-09-13
 - Context: No pending tasks registered.
-Waiting for instructions or the start of a new task.
 - Status: Ready to receive new instructions or continue from the last point if specified.

+# Next session startup task (MANDATORY)

+- Task: Review the status of the main GitHub project board (RAG Development, project 1) and ask the user for the next action to take.
+- Policy: There must always be a concrete startup task in this file.
+If no user task is pending, set a default like this one.